 Stories shape the way we think and live.
 They enable us to share, understand and pass on ideas, beliefs and culture.
 They can transport you to another world, put you in other people’s shoes, influence your behaviour and connect you with others.

-Studying literature will equip you with the skills to analyse, interpret and discuss themes, ideas and contexts within stories, as well as developing your ability to express yourself through dialogue, argument, prose and poetry.
+Studying GCSE English Literature will equip you with the skills to analyse, interpret and discuss themes, ideas and contexts within stories, as well as developing your ability to express yourself through dialogue, argument, prose and poetry.
 It will also teach you how to plan and research as well as expand your understanding of history, culture, philosophy and human behaviour.

 Which syllabus do we follow?